 - Leaders and participants all have the power to report thoughts that need closer attention.

-- The Differences tool in the Discover Dashboard allows leaders to identify groups of participants with similar starring behavior and consider why that behavior might exist.
+- The Differences tool in the Results Dashboard allows leaders to identify groups of participants with similar starring behavior and consider why that behavior might exist.

 On top of all of this, in special cases, our team can conduct advanced, manual investigations into participation patterns when there is reason to suspect that someone has tried to game the system and, in any case where gaming is found, thoughts and ratings can be excluded from the final analysis - though this is exceedingly rare and treated with the utmost caution to preserve genuine participation and the integrity of the Exchange.